GenericP3rson/docs-1/src/modules/schemas.md

 ---
 # Schemas
 ## Introduction
 The Sonr Schema module is used to store the records of verifiable objects for a specific application powered by the Sonr Network.
 Schemas are used to create custom application protcols which can be asserted on in order to verify your application data.
-Application data uploaded through `motor` can verify their data model through `Schemas`.
+Application data uploaded through `Motor` can verify their data model through `Schemas`.

 ## Overview
 Schemas are implemented on the `IPLD Object Model` which allows developers to register specific application data schemas.
 See [IPLD Schema documentation](https://ipld.io/docs/schemas)